Spate of shootings raises fears of a violent summer

 In North Carolina, three people were killed and six were wounded early Monday when unknown gunmen opened fire during an impromptu block party in Charlotte.
 An annual birthday party in Syracuse, New York, over the weekend was marred by gun violence that wounded nine people.

-In Minneapolis, people fled a popular nightlife and retail area as a shooter killed one man and injured 11 others early Sunday.
+In Minneapolis, people fled a popular nightlife and retail area as gunfire broke out, injuring 11 people early Sunday.
+Separately, a man was fatally shot in the city's downtown that same night.

 And for the second time in less than 48 hours, there was a shooting in Seattle's protest zone.
 A 17-year-old victim was shot late Sunday night in the area known as CHOP, for "Capitol Hill Occupied Protest," a day after a 19-year-old man was fatally shot and a 33-year-old man critically injured in there.

-Note: This story has been updated to correct that no one was killed in the shooting in the popular Minneapolis nightlife area, as police originally said; police said they confused it with a fatal shooting from another area of the city.